huggingface/diffusers/docs/source/en/training/dreambooth.md

 )
 ```

-Set the environment variable `MODEL_NAME` to a model id on the Hub or a path to a local model, `DATA_DIR`  to the path where you just downloaded the dog images to, and `OUTPUT_DIR` to where you want to save the model.
+Set the environment variable `MODEL_NAME` to a model id on the Hub or a path to a local model, `INSTANCE_DIR` to the path where you just downloaded the dog images to, and `OUTPUT_DIR` to where you want to save the model.
 You'll use `sks` as the special word to tie the training to.

 If you're interested in following along with the training process, you can periodically save generated images as training progresses.
 Add the following parameters to the training command: